3manuek/segfaultHunter/README.md

 The idea will be to add a threshold on the file size, stop strace and re-run it.

+`curl` needs to be installed, as it uses it to post to Hipchat.
+If you don't want HC integration, comment the command.

 The segfault logs will be labeled as *SEGFAULT* in the file name.
 Here is an example of the files created: